bitcoindevkit/bdk-tx/README.md

 ```

 ## Contributing
 Found a bug, have an issue or a feature request?
 Feel free to open an issue on GitHub.
-This library is open source licenced under MIT.
+This library is open source licensed under MIT.

 [miniscript]: https://github.com/bitcoin/bips/blob/master/bip-0379.md
 [descriptors]: https://github.com/bitcoin/bips/blob/master/bip-0371.mediawiki